Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 Best road tubeless tyre: Schwalbe Pro One tubeless

-Following our recent performance tyre lab testing, Schwalbe’s Pro One Tubeless proved to be the fastest according to every test we ran.
+In our performance tyre lab testing, Schwalbe’s Pro One Tubeless proved to be the fastest according to every test we ran.

 The Pro One impressed us with its supple, fast-rolling characteristics and relatively easy mounting.
 There's a harder rubber compound in the middle of the tyre for improved efficiency, a softer compound on the shoulders for cornering grip and a very soft base layer that doesn’t contact the ground but helps lower the rolling resistance.

-Best Gravel specific tires: Maxxis Rambler EXO TR
+Best gravel specific tyre: Maxxis Rambler EXO TR

 Gravel / adventure riding has exploded in the past couple of years and we’re seeing a glut of new drop-bar bikes and gear designed to leave the tarmac.